Board of Directors

 Lawrence Bruder

-Noxilizer’s current CEO, brings over 25 years of leadership and operational experience in large and small life science companies, including Becton Dickinson, Applied Biosystems, Leica, Olympus, and Guava Technologies.
-Most recently, he was President and CEO of venture-backed Guava Technologies, which was sold to Millipore Biosciences in 2009.
+Noxilizer’s Executive Chairman of the Board of Directors, brings over 25 years of leadership and operational experience in large and small life science companies, including Becton Dickinson, Applied Biosystems, Leica, Olympus, and Guava Technologies.
+Most recently, he was President and CEO of Noxilizer and, prior to that, venture-backed Guava Technologies, which was sold to Millipore Biosciences in 2009.
 Much of his experience prior to Guava was at Becton Dickinson, where he held a number of significant positions over a 10-year period.
-His responsibilities in both companies included the clinical and regulatory aspects of 510(k) submittals to the FDA for medical devices, significant commercial interaction with pharmaceutical companies, and high-level business development transactional activity; all of these being a critical part of Noxilizer’s needs.
+His responsibilities in both companies included the clinical and regulatory aspects of 510(k) submittals to the FDA for medical devices, significant commercial interaction with pharmaceutical companies, and high-level business development transactional activity.
 Mr. Bruder holds a B.S. from Rochester Institute of Technology and Master of Management in Marketing and Economics from the Kellogg School of Management at Northwestern University.

 Charles Immel